raghvendra44/VinaLigGen/README.md

 - Refer the **docs** section after the test run of the code, it will guide you through how to format your files such that it is compatible with the code.

 ## If you have used this code in your work, please cite these articles:
-- Laskowski, Roman A., and Mark B. Swindells.
-"LigPlot+: multiple ligand–protein interaction diagrams for drug discovery."
-(2011): 2778-2786.
-- Agrawal, Raghvendra, et al. "VinaLigGen: a method to generate LigPlots and retrieval of hydrogen and hydrophobic interactions from protein-ligand complexes."
+- Agrawal, Raghvendra, H. B. Punarva, Gagan O. Heda, Y. M. Vishesh, and Prashantha Karunakar.
+"VinaLigGen: a method to generate LigPlots and retrieval of hydrogen and hydrophobic interactions from protein-ligand complexes."
 Journal of Biomolecular Structure and Dynamics (2023): 1-4.
+- Wallace, Andrew C., Roman A. Laskowski, and Janet M. Thornton.
+"LIGPLOT: a program to generate schematic diagrams of protein-ligand interactions."
+Protein engineering, design and selection 8, no. 2 (1995): 127-134.
+- Dallakyan, Sargis, and Arthur J. Olson.
+"Small-molecule library screening by docking with PyRx."
+Chemical biology: methods and protocols (2015): 243-250.